• Skip to primary navigation

 1. Drink water

-60% of your body weight is water, so there is a buffer system to cover water loss during training.
+60% of your body weight is water, so there is buffer system to cover water loss during training.
 Nevertheless this water loss has a huge impact on your performance and must be replaced as soon as possible.
 Plain water is under normal circumstances adequate for rehydration, since solid food replaces the electrolytes lost during exercise.
 Thus, if you eat properly, you do not need to take any supplements to make it up for the electrolytes.
-Under very hot conditions it is, however, necessary to replace electrolytes as well as the lost water.
+Under very hot conditions it is though necessary to replace electrolytes as well as the lost water.

 2. Eat carbohydrates

 Blood glucose concentration regulates the secretion of insulin, which works as an anabolic steroid for you after training.
-Thus, we are interested in eating carbohydrates to stimulate the secretion of insulin and get all the benefits of this natural hormone.
+Thus, we are interested in eating carbohydrates to stimulate the secretion of insulin and get all the benefits of this naturally hormone.
 Insulin promotes the uptake of glucose from blood into cells (advanced version will come later), stimulates the synthesis of glycogen and promotes synthesis of muscle proteins.

 3. Eat proteins